Ultraviolet: "Black lights"

-A black light lamp emits long-wave UV‑A radiation and little visible light.
-Fluorescent black light lamps work similarly to other fluorescent lamps, but use a phosphor on the inner tube surface which emits UV‑A radiation instead of visible light.
+A black light lamp emits long-wave UVA radiation and little visible light.
+Fluorescent black light lamps work similarly to other fluorescent lamps, but use a phosphor on the inner tube surface which emits UVA radiation instead of visible light.
 Some lamps use a deep-bluish-purple Wood's glass optical filter that blocks almost all visible light with wavelengths longer than 400 nanometers.
-The purple glow given off by these tubes is not the ultraviolet itself, but visible purple light from mercury’s 404 nm spectral line which escapes being filtered out by the coating.
+The purple glow given off by these tubes is not the ultraviolet itself, but visible purple light from mercury's 404 nm spectral line which escapes being filtered out by the coating.
 Other black lights use plain glass instead of the more expensive Wood's glass, so they appear light-blue to the eye when operating.

 Incandescent black lights are also produced, using a filter coating on the envelope of an incandescent bulb that absorbs visible light (see section below).
 These are cheaper but very inefficient, emitting only a small fraction of a percent of their power as UV.
 Mercury-vapor black lights in ratings up to 1 kW with UV-emitting phosphor and an envelope of Wood's glass are used for theatrical and concert displays.

 Black lights are used in applications in which extraneous visible light must be minimized; mainly to observe fluorescence, the colored glow that many substances give off when exposed to UV light.
-UV‑A / UV‑B emitting bulbs are also sold for other special purposes, such as tanning lamps and reptile-husbandry.
+UVA / UVB emitting bulbs are also sold for other special purposes, such as tanning lamps and reptile-husbandry.

 Short-wave ultraviolet lamps

-Shortwave UV lamps are made using a fluorescent lamp tube with no phosphor coating, composed of fused quartz or vycor, since ordinary glass absorbs UV‑C. These lamps emit ultraviolet light with two peaks in the UV‑C band at 253.7 nm and 185 nm due to the mercury within the lamp, as well as some visible light.
+Shortwave UV lamps are made using a fluorescent lamp tube with no phosphor coating, composed of fused quartz or vycor, since ordinary glass absorbs UVC.
+These lamps emit ultraviolet light with two peaks in the UVC band at 253.7 nm and 185 nm due to the mercury within the lamp, as well as some visible light.
 From 85% to 90% of the UV produced by these lamps is at 253.7 nm, whereas only 5–10% is at 185 nm.
 The fused quartz tube passes the 253.7 nm radiation but blocks the 185 nm wavelength.
-Such tubes have two or three times the UV‑C power of a regular fluorescent lamp tube.
+Such tubes have two or three times the UVC power of a regular fluorescent lamp tube.
 These low-pressure lamps have a typical efficiency of approximately 30–40%, meaning that for every 100 watts of electricity consumed by the lamp, they will produce approximately 30–40 watts of total UV output.
 They also emit bluish-white visible light, due to mercury's other spectral lines.
-These "germicidal" lamps are used extensively for disinfection of surfaces in laboratories and food-processing industries, and for disinfecting water supplies.
+These "germicidal" lamps are used extensively for disinfection of surfaces in laboratories and food-processing industries.